sophiastrano/project2-AI/README.md

 - Our Evaluation Function
    - The evaluation function that our program uses
 - The heuristics and/or strategies that you employed to decide how to expand nodes of the minimax tree without exceeding your time limit.
+   - ghgfjsjfasda;
-### Results
+### Results and Testing
-- describe which tests you ran to try out your program.
-Did your program play against human players?
-Did your program play against itself?
-Did your program play against other programs?
-How did your program do during those games?
+- Testing our Agent
+   - To test our Agent, we attempted to have the Agent play against itself and human players, but we consistently ran into a series of errors causing our agent to choose an invalid move.
+Our program successfully begins to evaluate these moves, but sometimes struggled with the format moves were read in and out of the program with.
 -  Strengths and the weaknesses of your program.
+   -  they are
 - A discussion of why the evaluation function and the heuristic(s) you picked are good choices.
+   - they are

 ### Code.
 - The source code for your program